top of page

 Slide Tackles

 Slide tackles are not allowed.
-Any player using them will be sin binned and sent off for repeat offence
+Any player using them will be sin binned, and removed from the game if their behaviour persists.

 Back Passes